IMERSS/imerss-bioinfo/Galiano Data Paper Vol I.md

 * Aglantha digitale, sourced from the primary literature from an 1861 observation by Alexander Agassiz.

+## Optional step - check taxon authorities in WoRMS

+The following line

+    node src/wormify node src/wormify.js data/dataPaper-I-in/reintegrated.csv --map data/dataPaper-I-in/dataPaper-out-map.json

+will parse the curated summaries combined file and query the [WoRMS](https://www.marinespecies.org/) API for the authorities for each taxon.
+A scratch file `reintegrated-WoRMS.csv` will be output listing authorities from the curated files and from the API in parallel, as well as a `mismatch` column holding `x` if they mismatch.
+Mismatches are expected if i) the taxon is not resolved to species level and/or has a complex, cf., or aff. annotation or ii) there is a minor typo in the WoRMS authority as stored.

 ## Export summaries and catalogues for publication

     node src/arphify.js